 We can always use help testing and maintaining Sugar on openSUSE, and if you are interested, drop by the IRC Freenode #opensuse-edu channel and talk to Cyberorg or Nubae.

 How to install it

-In this section we are using openSUSE 12.3 repository.
-If you are stick with a different openSUSE version, just change the part of the link which describes the version number.
+In this section we are using openSUSE 13.1 repository.
+If you are using a different openSUSE version, just change the part of the link which describes the version number.

 You should now have Sugar available at the login screen or test it by launching sugar-emulator from inside Gnome/KDE.

 Check out the Live DVD

 Sugar is included in openSUSE-Edu Li-f-e gnome-classic edition, get it from here.

 In the development releases there may be activities that don't run.
 To help us troubleshoot these, please send us the contents of the activity log files found under /home/<user>/.sugar/default/logs/